 - a narcissistic parent will blame everything on you

-Most people don’t understand no contact with a narcissistic mother.
+Most people don’t understand no contact or low contact with a narcissistic mother.

-If you do decide to go no contact with a narcissistic mother there are a few things you should know:
+If you do decide to go low contact with a narcissistic mother there are a few things you should know:

-- Prepare for it to get worse before it gets better.
+- Prepare for it to get worse before it gets better because when you change the game she’ll notice she’s lost control.

 - When you go in prepared and educated on what to expect, you’ll have a much better chance at success.